msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 - `View` -> Application with `status` = SUBMITTED or others (e.g. COMPLETED, EXPIRED, ...)
 - `Update` -> Application with `status` = CHANGES_REQUIRED

-**Note**: For now the front-end allows to see any application, not only restricted by user permission.
+**Note**: For now the front-end allows a user to see any application, not only restricted by user permission.
 Later, when restrictions apply, only users with appropriate permissions will be able to see other users' application statuses.

 ### Review and Assigner home page (or list)